pgonzTest/appium-tests-code/README.md

 # Appium WDIO Mobile Tests (Android Emulator CI/CD)

 This repository contains Android mobile UI tests for an Test Android application using **Appium** and **WebdriverIO**.
 The tests are executed automatically in CI/CD through **GitHub Actions**, using the **Android Emulator Runner** action across multiple Android API levels.
+Each Android API level is tested **in parallel**, enabling faster feedback and better coverage across Android versions.

 ## Tech Stack